junwatu/automated-content-generation/blogs/README.md

 Running the project is straightforward, but what are the mechanisms behind it?

 The process of automating content generation is significantly simplified with the aid of AI.
-ChatGPT provides a service that generates content tailored to the user's specific prompt.
+ChatGPT provides a service that generates content tailored to the user's specific input or we called it a **prompt**.
 User will input the prompt into a designated field and click the **"Generate"** button, which transmits the prompt to a Node.js server.
 The server then initiates a request to the OpenAI API to process and generate the content as requested.

 React.js makes it easy to manage user input and send the prompt data to the server for processing.